 We assess soil conditions and shade, in order to protect desired vegetation from root disturbance and drying out, and to time the eradication of large weed invasions so the work is economical and effective.

-A gradual transition preserves ground cover and soil moisture, allows hidden treasures to be discovered, and is economical, as less input is required for the end result, especially if the goal is a dense self-maintaining mostly-native plant community.
+Our gradual approach preserves ground cover and soil moisture, allows time to discover wild native plants and seedlings hidden among weeds, and is economical, especially so if the goal is a dense self-maintaining mostly-native plant community.

 No digging is needed, as weed trees and shrubs gradually weaken until they can be easily uprooted.
 Mat-forming weeds including kikuyu are weakened to extinction by changing their direction of growth, forcing the plants to suppress themselves, mulching with any cut and pulled weeds handy, then waiting till the plants die or their roots weaken enough to be easily pulled up.
 This happens over days, weeks or months depending on the species and conditions, while other work proceeds around the remaining weed, often hiding it from view.